cbenzola/EOC_IVR/README.md

 ### Usage

-This file deletes the audio file the day after the user has taken their ride, based on the date in the file name.
+This file is used as a cron job and deletes the audio file the day after the user has taken their ride, based on the date in the file name.